PREETOMGOGOI/MEMORY-GAME--UDACITY-PROJECT-FRONT-END-WEB-DEVELOPMENT-/README.md

 ### GAME-BOARD
 ![GAME BOARD](https://github.com/PREETOMGOGOI/UDACITY-PROJECTS-FRONT-END-WEB-DEVELOPER-/blob/master/images/gameImage.png)

-1.)
-A square board with 16 individual cards will be visible.
+* A square board with 16 individual cards will be visible.
-2.)
-Each card has a picture hidden behind it.
+* Each card has a picture hidden behind it.
-3.)
-Two cards will have same picture hidden behind them.
+* Two cards will have same picture hidden behind them.
-4.)
-On the top parameter, deciding your winning factor will be visible:
+* On the top parameter, deciding your winning factor will be visible:
-	a.)
-Top left position -- Star ratings. b.)
-Left center -- Total number of moves made. c.)
-Right center -- Restart Button.
+	** Top left position -- Star ratings.
+	** Left center -- Total number of moves made.
+	**	Right center -- Restart Button.
-	d.)
-Top right position -- Timer.
+	** Top right position -- Timer.

 ### How to Play??
 1.)
 To start the game - Click on the first card you want to open.